Landing craft tank: Post-war

-Currently, tanks are mostly transported via Airlift or National Defense Reserve Fleet freighters (as during the Persian Gulf War) over long distances, but can be delivered by Landing Craft Air Cushion.
+In modernized navies tanks are mostly transported via airlift or National Defense Reserve Fleet freighters (as during the Persian Gulf War) over long distances, but can be delivered by Landing Craft Air Cushion.

 Survivors

 As of August 2007, at least one wartime LCT is still in use, the Mark 5 LCT-203, now renamed Outer Island, and operating on Lake Superior as a dredge and construction barge.

 As of August 2016, the Mark 6 LCT-1433 was also in use as a fishing/merchant vessel in Kodiak, Alaska, having been renamed Cape Douglas.

-The British Mark 2, converted to LCT rocket LCT(2)(R) 147 served in the North Africa landings, then as a clandestine immigration ship post-war.
+The British Mark 2, converted to LCT rocket LCT(2)(R) 147 served in the North Africa landings, then as a clandestine immigration ship post-war to Mandatory Palestine.
 She is now at the Clandestine Immigration and Naval Museum in Haifa, Israel.

 The British Mark 3 LCT 7074 served in Normandy and was decommissioned in 1948 and presented to the Master Mariners' Club of Liverpool to be used as their club ship and renamed Landfall.
 Later converted to a floating nightclub, in the late 1990s the vessel was acquired by the Warship Preservation Trust and was moored at Birkenhead.
 In January 2006, the Trust went into liquidation and the ship was left to rot, and by April 2010 had sunk at her berth.
 The craft was refloated in East Float on 16 October 2014 and moved to Portsmouth for renovation.
-LCT 7074's renovation was completed in Summer 2020 and she was moved to her new home at The D-Day Story museum in Southsea on 24 August 2020.
+LCT 7074's renovation was completed in summer 2020 and she was moved to her new home at The D-Day Story museum in Southsea on 24 August 2020.

 Wrecks

 A D-Day veteran and the last known Mark 4, LCT 728, was rediscovered rotting at the Port of Poole alongside another unknown Mark 3, possibly LCT(4) 510.
 They were used as barges in the 1950s.

 In 2020, the wreck of an LCT was discovered off Bardsey Island, Wales at a depth of 90 m.
 The vessel is thought to be LCT 326, which disappeared on 31 January 1943 in heavy weather with the loss of all 14 crew.
 The wreck is in two parts, separated by 130 m.
 This suggests the vessel was broken in two by the weather and the two halves remained afloat long enough to allow them to drift slightly apart.

+A Mark 1 Landing Craft, A6, has been visible a few meters from the shore of the archaeological site of Phalasarna, West Crete, since it was sunk in 1941 during the Battle of Crete.
+The history of the vessel, partly based on interviews of the captain, John Sutton, was investigated by Michael Bendon.